 - ‘How to talk to kids about the coronavirus’.
 A helpful article written by school psychologist Elzemiek Chell.
 In this article you will also find links to books and videos you could read/watch with your child(ren).

 - A clear poster, with the tips from the article about how to talk to your children about the coronavirus

 The RIVM made this helpful video which explains the differences and similarities between hay fever and COVID-19.

 What can I do to prevent the spread of the virus?

 As a school we follow the advice of the RIVM:

-- Wash your hands with soap regularly
+- Wash your hands.

-- Cough and sneeze on the inside of your elbow
+- Cough and sneeze into your elbow.

 For more information about prevention and when to contact your doctor, please check the Q&A’s page on the RIVM website.